nordcraftengine/.github/profile/README.md

 ## Get involved in Nordcraft open source

-The Nordcraft Web Development Engine and the Nordcraft documentation are open source on GitHub.
+Nordcraft and the Nordcraft documentation are open source on GitHub.

 ### Contribute to documentation